markmavromatis/UdacityAssignments/DataScience/P6_VisualizationFlights/README.md

 With simple APIs, I could focus more time on interactivity features rather than building a complex chart.

+Due to mergers, there are not many US airlines left.
+Most of the large airports had 10-15 airlines.
+To communicate on-time performance, I thought that a stacked bar chart would be best.
+The chart would compare airlines along a category X axis with on-time flights and delayed flights shown on the Y-axis.
+To communicate details (on-time percentages and reasons for delays), I thought it best to use tooltips on each data point (stack).

+On the Y-axis, I feel that the number of flights are more meaningful than showing percentages.
+If a small airline only serves a couple of destination, than regardless of its stellar ontime percentage, most passengers may not have use for its services.
+Most people are interested in be interested in on-time percentage at larger carriers.
+A stacked bar chart effectively communicates both totals and percentages in a single view for all airlines.

 ### User Interface

 This assignment is about creating a visualization with a hybrid narrative that is both author-driven and reader-driven.
 By keeping the user interface simple, I felt that I could present a story at a high level summary view (annual data) then allowing readers to filter that data to airports of interest or a specific timeframe.
 I would like my readers to answer questions such as: